 Michelle earned her Master of Fine Arts in Acting at the University of Wisconsin, and has taught across the country, including at the Seattle Children’s Theatre, La Jolla Playhouse, the University of California – San Diego and the University of Michigan, among others.
 She has appeared at the Purple Rose in Best of Friends, Boeing-Boeing, Our Town, Gravity, Wake, A Streetcar Named Desire, The Poetry of Pizza, When The Lights Come On, The Subject Was Roses, The Glass Menagerie, Norma & Wanda, Blithe Spirit, Across The Way, Born Yesterday, Orphan Train: An American Melodrama, The Hole (Detroit Free Press Best Actress Award), Marcus is Walking and Book of Days.
 Her Purple Rose directing credits include Growing Pretty and Hope for Corky.

 Lexi is so honored to return to the Purple Rose.
 She was an apprentice during the 2005/2006 season and joined Equity as a stage manager for the run of Escanaba in Love.
 In the past six years, Lexi assistant stage managed for The Second City-Las Vegas and the Broadway tour of The Producers, and while living in Los Angeles, she worked with the television and film screening company, Screen Engine.
 She is a Michigan State University graduate with a B.A. in Theatre and is a member of both AEA and SAG-AFTRA.
-Whenever Lexi gets a free minute, she loves to spend time with her precious niece and nephew.
+Whenever Lexi gets a free minute, she loves to spend time with her precious nieces and nephew.

 Lisa Van Eyck